 - 6.1 An initial five-year action plan has been included that will be reviewed annually.
-The Plan will be fundamentally reviewed every five years to consider whether or not any changes are required to our strategies or priorities. - 6.2 The County Council is unlikely to be able to deliver the Plan alone as it has neither the resources, statutory powers nor funding to do so.
-Therefore, we will work in partnership with other organisations in the public, private and third sector to help deliver the Plan. - 6.3 Given the constraints on the County Council's resources, it may be that some actions cannot be progressed or that they need to be delivered in a different way.
-In the event that there is insufficient funding or other resources to deliver every ambition, then we will prioritise by considering the following: - Alignment with corporate policies; - Affordability; - Value for money; and - Deliverability. - 6.4 The Plan includes a set of measures that will be monitored and reported in an annual monitoring report.
+The Plan will be fundamentally reviewed every five years to consider whether or not any changes are required to our strategies or priorities. - 6.2 Implementation of the Plan will involve consultation with relevant stakeholders at key stages as interventions are developed.
+Consultation and engagement initiatives will be designed to suit the needs of the affected communities, including hard to reach groups.
+This will help to ensure the impacts on communities and all users of the transport system are taken into account alongside other factors including the vision and objectives of the Plan and all relevant impact assessments. - 6.3 The County Council is unlikely to be able to deliver the Plan alone as it has neither the resources, statutory powers nor funding to do so.
+Therefore, we will work in partnership with other organisations such as Transport for the South East in the public, private and third sector to help deliver the Plan.

+- 6.4 As a statutory consultee in the land-use planning system, the County Council will work with LPAs and developers to deliver a vision-led approach to development planning and the delivery of associated infrastructure.

+- 6.5 Given the constraints on the County Council's resources, it may be that some actions cannot be progressed or that they need to be delivered in a different way.
+In the event that there is insufficient funding or other resources to deliver every ambition, then we will prioritise by considering the following:

+- Statutory duties;

+- Alignment with corporate policies;

+- Affordability;

+- Value for money; and

+- Deliverability.

+- 6.6 The Plan includes a commitment to setting a carbon emission reduction target in 2022 and a set of measures and indicators that will be monitored and reported in an annual monitoring report and used to guide decision-making as the Plan is implemented.

-Draft West Sussex Transport Plan 2022-2036
+West Sussex Transport Plan 2022-2036